callumlocke/find-assets/README.md

 ];
 ```

 The two scripts in the above example are grouped together in an array to indicate their sources could reasonably be concatenated and the elements replaced by a single element.

 Grouping will only occur for adjacent elements that are all scripts or all stylesheets, all with local, static URLs (no `?` or `#`).
 'Adjacent' means the elements can only be separated by whitespace or comments.
 (A future version will also prevent the grouping of elements that have a conditional comment boundary between them.)

 You can also pass `false` as a second argument to `findAssets.html()` – this will prevent adjacent tags getting grouped together.
-References will still be returned in the same format (as an array of arrays), but the inner arrays will only be one item long.
-You can also optionally pass a number if you want to limit the group length to that number.
+References will still be returned in the same format (as an array of arrays), but the inner arrays will all have length 1.
+(You can alternatively pass a number if you want to limit groups to a particular length.)

 ### `findAssets.css()` – NOT YET IMPLEMENTED